Inopo/bootcamp_project/README.md

 ## Awesome Job Search Mentor

+Looking for your dream job ?...
+We got you covered....

-// Keep the jobs that you have applied for...
+version 1.0:  Keep track of the jobs that you have applied for and the necessary details that is required for you to succesfully track your progress..

 ### Team members: